martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ![alt text][logo2]

 On average, about **10%** of games across the leagues fall into a comeback category.
-However, there aren't any sweeping statements to eb made from this view.
+However, there aren't any sweeping statements to be made from this view.

 **Close Games**